PhiLhoSoft/PhiLhoSoft.github.io/ReadMe.md

-# Hexo Test
+# The PhiLhoSoft blog / Web site

-Trying Hexo to generate a GitHub.io site.
+Using Hexo to generate my GitHub.io site: blog articles, some permanent web pages, etc.